Degree Programme in Service Innovation and Design

 On face-to-face instruction days, students can experiment with different service design tools in groups and consider how these tools could be applied to assignments such as the development of public transport, for instance.
 The actual exercises may be related to a specific assignment from a company, or you can also carry out an assignment for your own employer.
 You work on assignments between the face-to-face instruction days.

 The degree programme includes a thesis (30 credits), which is an extensive project managed by yourself.
 The assignment may come from your own employer or some other organisation.
-You should reserve one year for the thesis.
+You should reserve one year for the thesis, if you are working full time alongside your studies.

 Laurea offers a wide range of complementary studies (30 credits).
 You may choose them according to your own needs and interests, and they support your learning outcomes.
 If you do not have previously acquired business management competence, you may choose study units such as Management Accounting and Control in Services, Service Marketing and Selling, or Pricing in Service Business.
 You can deepen your service design expertise by choosing study units such as Tools for Visual Communication or Visual Research Methods in Design.
 You can also enhance your facilitation skills.
 At the beginning of the studies, a discussion is carried out with each student to plan the complementary studies.